ietf-rats/charter/ietf-rats-charter.md

 Both evidence and the cryptographic procedures used to establish trust require privacy analysis.
 This information will be included as appropriate in the deliverable specifications, and may imply extension of procedures defined in other deliverables in support of privacy goals.

-The working group will cooperate with the TEEP Working Group, which may generate requirements for assertions/claims relevant to TEE.
+The working group will cooperate with the TEEP Working Group, which may generate requirements for assertions/claims relevant to Trusted Execution Environments (TEE).

 # Program of Work